 With that being said, different types of training have massively different results.
 Depending on what these goals are will determine how long it takes to see them, providing you’re training in the right ways.
 We’ll walk you through some of the most common goals here and how they may change your progress over time.

-One of the biggest reasons that this confusion happens is because of what's actually going on. dieting for weight loss alone, for example, may show a higher weight loss overall.
-That's because you lose muscle as well as fat when you cut calories, but exercise reduces that.
+One of the biggest reasons this confusion happens is what’s actually going on.
+Dieting for weight loss alone, for example, may show a higher weight loss overall.
+That’s because you lose muscle as well as fat when you cut calories, but exercise reduces that.

 The next training goal that is the focus for a lot of people is strength and muscle building.
 This is even harder to see the results from straight away because your body is building mass rather than using it, but how long the results take is still not an easy fitness question to answer.